KellenPretorius/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory - Displays the absolute path of the current directory 1-Listit - Lists the files in current directory 2-bring_me_home - Navigates back to home directory
+0-current_working_directory - Displays the absolute path of the current directory 1-Listit - Lists the files in current directory 2-Bring_me_home - navigates back to home directory 3-listfiles - lists files in long format